Cavendish518/SFPNet/README.md

 The S.MID dataset is published under CC BY-NC-SA 4.0 license, which means that anyone can use this dataset for non-commercial research purposes.

+You can quickly get an overview of our work through a short [video](https://www.youtube.com/watch?v=3AA-p0JUuxk).
 ## 2. SFPNet

 ### 2.1 Environment